What's the Difference between a SWIFT Code and BIC?

 Grow your business with Mollie

 Financial transactions are fast and easy when you choose the right payment platform for your online business.
-Mollie is a leading European payment platform that facilitates eCommerce transactions across the eurozone and other parts of the world.
+Mollie is a leading European payment platform that facilitates eCommerce transactions across the eurozone, the UK and other parts of the world.

 In addition to letting your customers pay for products and services in their preferred currency, Mollie offers features like fraud monitoring, mobile-friendliness, one-click payments, and recurring payments.
 Most importantly, transactions and payments via Mollie are highly safe and secure with PCI-DSS Level 1 Certification.